 at the tuft tips more quickly, thus creating a worn out, frizzy looking or

 matted down appearance.
-Carpets seldom wear out from the loss of fiber, they
+Carpets rarely wear out from the loss of fiber, they

 just start to mat down; gradually lose the luster and shine; and just start to

-look bad.
+look bad or ugly.
 Once the tufts have blossomed and become matted down, it cannot be

 reversed or repaired.